chaixy1/VibroBot-Demo/README.md

 6. **Restart the Demo**
    - To perform the demo again, click the `restart` button to reset the scene and begin a new attempt.

-## Experiments and Results
-Our experiments have shown that the VibroBot system significantly enhances the ability of participants with limited vision to perform standard grab actions.
-The system provides continuous haptic guidance until the successful grab is achieved, as defined by the criteria of 80% or more joint angles within an acceptable error range.

-## Contributing
-We welcome contributions to the VibroBot Gesture Guidance System.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the [LICENSE NAME] - see the [LICENSE](LICENSE) file for details.